ski1204/cert_getter/README.md

 <h1>Automated Certificate Expiration Checker</h1>

-The goal of this challenge is to build a tool that can be used to automate identification of expired and soon-to-be expired HTTPS certificates associated with Overstock.com.
+The goal of this tool is that it can be used to automate identification of expired and soon-to-be expired HTTPS certificates associated with a company.